dhrumilpatel02/portfolio/README.md

 A few things I've built:

+• Forum Classification and Recommendation Engine - At STEM-Away I voluntarily managed a team of 15, assigning tasks to the program manager and technical lead, built and developed a classification model using various natural language processing techniques like Google’s BERT technique from a discourse forum.
+• Diamond Price Prediction - Predicting diamond prices using basic measurement metrics.
+GitHub: bit.ly/diamond-price-prediction, Web App: diamond-price-prediction.herokuapp.com
-• Cannabis Quality Prediction: Predicting the quality of a cannabis plant, based on its botanical measurements.
+• Cannabis Quality Prediction - Predicting the quality of a cannabis plant, based on its botanical measurements.
 GitHub: bit.ly/cannabis-quality
-• Diamond Price Prediction: Predicting diamond prices using basic measurement metrics.
-GitHub: bit.ly/diamond-price-prediction, Web App: diamond-price-prediction.herokuapp.com
-• Footballer's Attribute Prediction: Predicting the attributes a footballer needs to excel in a position.
+• Footballer's Attribute Prediction - Predicting the attributes a footballer needs to excel in a position.
 GitHub: bit.ly/footballer-attribute-prediction
-• Chatbot for Education Space: Building a software application used by academic institutions to conduct online chat conversations with aspiring students.
-(Seed Funded by RBC & EPICenter for the RBC EPIC Founders Program 2020, a start up accelerator program.)
-• Movie Recommender System: Recommending movies according to the user's choices.
-GitHub: bit.ly/movie-recommender-system

 Data Science Skills: